Tribe-Tip-Line/Tip-Line-Portal/README.md

 [Airline Ambassadors International](http://airlineamb.org/)

-### Release Notes
+### Release Notes (v1.0.0 // 12/4/2017)

 **Features:** interactive data tables with access to Tip Line information, such as reports, users, registration keys, and hotline numbers.
 Added browser tab icon.
 A Node.js [express](https://expressjs.com/) web application.

 **Fixed:** ban functionality, which will add users by ID to ban collection in the database.

 **Bugs/Defects:** cannot edit or delete reports properly because of modal bug.
 Proper login required.
-Need to include Airline Ambassadors logo on site, and display geograghic location instead of latitude and longitude coordinates.
+Need to include Airline Ambassadors logo on site, and display geographic location instead of latitude and longitude coordinates.

 ### Install Guide